eisenjulian/nlp_estimator_tutorial/blog.md

 Here in Part 4, we will build on top of all the above to tackle a different family of problems in Natural Language Processing (NLP).
 In particular, this article demonstrates how to solve a text classification task using custom TensorFlow estimators, embeddings, and the [tf.layers](https://www.tensorflow.org/api_docs/python/tf/layers) module.
 Along the way, we'll learn about word2vec and transfer learning as a technique to bootstrap model performance when labeled data is a scarce resource.

 We will show you relevant code snippets.
-[Here](https://github.com)'s a complete Jupyter Notebook  that you can run locally or on [Google Colaboratory](https://colab.research.google.com).
+[Here](https://github.com)'s the complete Jupyter Notebook  that you can run locally or on [Google Colaboratory](https://colab.research.google.com).
 The plain `.py`  source file is also available [here](https://github.com).
 Note that the code was written to demonstrate how Estimators work functionally and was not optimized for maximum performance.

 ### The task